ADD Vs. ADHD

 For an attention-deficit/hyperactivity disorder diagnosis to occur, a practitioner may first test to see if symptoms are attributed to another condition.

 ADHD is a psychiatric condition that can significantly impact a person’s life.
 It goes beyond the experiences of a person who sometimes struggles to pay attention or makes careless mistakes.
-Behaviors such as these should not be referred to as “so ADHD” or through other language that may trivialize the condition.
+While colloquialisms don’t always reflect people’s true understanding of the condition, referring to behaviors as “so ADHD” may come off as trivializing the condition.

-If you believe you may have symptoms of ADHD, consider reaching out to a primary care practitioner for a referral for psychiatric testing.
+If you believe you may have symptoms of ADHD, consider reaching out to a primary care practitioner for medical advice, diagnosis, or ADHD treatment.

 Facts and statistics about ADHD

-• Here are some facts and statistics about ADHD:
+Here are some facts and statistics about ADHD that you may find interesting, comforting, or otherwise beneficial to know:

 • Those with a parent or sibling with ADHD are statistically more likely to live with ADHD.
 Peer reviewed studies show a 74% hereditary rate for the condition.